fivdi/pigpio/doc/configuration.md

 Terminate the pigpio C library.
 See [initialize()](https://github.com/fivdi/pigpio/blob/master/doc/configuration.md#initialize).

+After `terminate` has been called any pigpio objects created up to that point can no longer be used.

 #### configureClock(microseconds, peripheral)
 - microseconds - an unsigned integer specifying the sample rate in microseconds (1, 2, 4, 5, 8, or 10)
 - peripheral - an unsigned integer specifying the peripheral for timing (CLOCK_PWM or CLOCK_PCM)